cookgreen/QuickTranslator/README.md

 ## Run
 Run `run.bat` in the directory, make sure you have install the python

-Another option is run `app.exe` to open the application
+Another option is run `compile_run.bat` or `app.exe` directly to open the application

+(Make sure you have install the G++, you can download from here: https://github.com/niXman/mingw-builds-binaries/releases)

 ## License
 GNU GPLv3